-By connecting Crisp’s GeoJSON outbound connector, Crisp users will be able to sync their distributor and retailer location data to Google Maps (or other mapping apps) to create a store locator for use on their consumer websites.
-Crisp’s GeoJSON connector will automatically populate and maintain your map of store locations**, ensuring your customers are accurately finding your products.
+By connecting Crisp’s GeoJSON outbound connector, you can sync your distributor and retailer location data to Google Maps (or other mapping applications) to create a store locator for use on your consumer websites.
+Crisp’s GeoJSON connector automatically populates and maintains your map of store locations**, ensuring your customers can accurately find your products.

-To get started in automating a store locator for your company:
+To get started creating an automated store locator for your company:

 - Log into your Crisp account.

-With that URL, you'll have to flexibility to connect your geo location data into a platform such as Google Maps.
-Doing so takes just a few steps and requires a Google Cloud account.
+This URL allows you to connect your geo location data to a platform such as Google Maps.
+To set this up requires a Google Cloud account.

 Distance Matrix API.